erik-rosen/CarND-Kidnapped-Vehicle-Project/README.md

 `ParticleFilter::updateWeights`  does the following:

-* For each particle, computes the observed landmarks' map coordinates given the state of the particle: `observations_m`.
+* For each particle, computes the observed landmarks' map coordinates given the state of the particle `observations_m` using the `Eigen`-library.
 * From the map and the particle state, creates a vector of all map landmarks which are within sensor range of the particle `predicted_obs`.
 * Does a pairwise comparison of the elements in `predicted_obs` and `observations_m` to find the closest located predicted landmark for each observation.
-* Computes the probability of the observation given the state of the particle by assuming gaussian sensor noise with zero mean.
+* Computes the probability/fitness of the observation given the state of the particle by assuming gaussian sensor noise with zero mean.
-* Updates the weight of the particle with the above probability.
+* Updates the weight of the particle with the above computed probability/fitness.

 #### Resampling

-Resamples particles with replacement with probability proportional to their weight.
+`ParticleFilter::resample` resamples particles with replacement with probability proportional to their weight using the [Roulette wheel algorithm](http://www.edc.ncl.ac.uk/highlight/rhjanuary2007g02.php/).
+This effectively estimates the posterior distribution of the state given the measurements and controls.

 # Running the Code